dmvol81/covid/_README.md

 # Temporal variation in transmission during the COVID-19 outbreak

-**We are not currently updating estimates due to an issue with our backend infrastructure.
-We hope to resolve this in the next few weeks.**

 For the underlying estimates see [here](https://github.com/epiforecasts/covid-rt-estimates).
 See [here](https://github.com/epiforecasts/EpiNow2) for documentation on the methodology used.
 See [here](https://github.com/epiforecasts/covidregionaldata) for our data back-end.

 ## Usage